Hephyrius/Gaia/README.md

 * Class data is a list of numbers
 * All data must be numeric!
 * The Neuro Evolution Algorithm tries to MAXIMISE the fitness function.
 The fitness function is the ACCURACY of the individual model.
+* The Particle Swarm also tries to maxmise the accuracy function.

 ## Usage: